itsamrit/DSA/README.md

 BUT once rejected/deleted element for current is then rejected for all other element IN NGR  element which is not next greater than current cant be next greater for the rest behind it

-New question solve in leetcode and make notes there only

 👉Thumb rule : Always intialize the queue,stack,map etc before the doing any operation on it in loops.